redhat-gpst/sas-viya-rosa/rosa/README.md

 ## Configure AWS RDS service.

-For our testing, we followed [this process](https://cloud.redhat.com/experts/rosa/sts-rds/), with the following:
+For our testing, we followed [this process](https://cloud.redhat.com/experts/rosa/sts-rds/), along with the following settings:

 - PostgreSQL (version PostgreSQL 15 (do not use 16)
 - Production